 The Sons of Serendip is a musical group of four friends, who through a series of serendipitous events, came together in graduate school at Boston University.
-Micah Christian, a teacher from Randolph, MA, is the lead vocalist of the group; Cordaro Rodriguez, an attorney from Charlotte, NC, is the pianist and guitarist; Kendall Ramseur, a performer, cello instructor and grocery clerk from Charlotte, NC, is the cellist and vocalist; and Mason Morton, who is a teacher from Atlanta, GA, is the harpist for the quartet.
+Micah Christian, a teacher from Randolph, MA, is the lead vocalist of the group; Cordaro Rodriguez, an attorney from Charlotte, NC, is the pianist and guitarist; Kendall Ramseur, a performer and cello instructor from Charlotte, NC, is the cellist and vocalist; and Mason Morton, who is a teacher from Atlanta, GA, is the harpist for the quartet.
 They have each been playing their instruments since childhood, but recently, they came together to begin what they hope will be a long beautiful journey of creating music that touches people’s hearts.
 They hope that their music will resonate deeply with listeners and that, in some way, it will make their lives a little better – even if just for a moment.

 Kendall Ramseur is a singer-songwriter, composer and cellist from Charlotte, North Carolina.
 Kendall’s relationship with music began at age seven when his father purchased an upright piano for the family.
 While excelling in his piano studies, Kendall found his instrument of choice at age ten, “My orchestra teacher laid all the instruments on the floor in the class room and told each student to stand by the instrument of their choice… the cello really sparked something in me”.
 Kendall chose the cello that day, and one of the ways he would express himself chose him.
 He then went on to receive his Bachelors and Masters Degrees from the University of North Carolina School of the Arts and Boston University, in Music Performance with a concentration in cello.
 As a member of Sons of Serendip, his hope is that this quartet will inspire others through their music, creating an experience one will never forget.